Elizabeth Rojo, M.A.

 Elizabeth is a doctoral student specializing in the intersection of climate change and social determinants of health, with a current focus on heat-health impacts within the US farmworker community.
 Read Bio

-By the end of the webinar, participants will:
+By the end of the webinar, participants:

 Speakers: